atlarge-research/wta-tools/adapter/spark/README.md

 ### Integration with Pyspark
 PySpark is the Python API for Apache Spark and the plugin can also be used with Python scripts that make use of Pyspark.

 For Spark 3.2.4, Python 3.7 to Python 3.10 needs to be installed.
-In addition, add the following environment variables in your .bashrc file (assuming we are using Python 3.10):
+In addition, add the following environment variables in your .bashrc file (adjust the version accordingly):

 ```
 export PYSPARK_PYTHON=/usr/bin/python3.10